 Statewide Operating Support (SWO) Grants

 The application deadline for FY21 SWO funding has passed.
-Application materials for FY22 will be available in Fall 2020.
+Application materials for FY22 are scheduled for release in Fall 2020.

 To help strengthen arts organizations whose primary mission is focused on statewide arts services to individuals, communities, and other organizations